 Hello!
-I’m Simon and I’m a documentary wedding photographer based in the beautiful city of Bath in Somerset with my wife Francesca, daughter Aurelia, son Zac, and crazy black lab, Dexter.
+I’m Simon, a documentary wedding photographer based in the beautiful city of Bath in Somerset.
 I feel very privileged to be doing something that I love, something that allows me creative freedom, the chance to travel and the opportunity to meet awesome people along the way.
 I’m quietly confident and easy-going and am happy in any environment, with any crowd.
 This helps so much in blending in and capturing people and moments as they happen.

 In my first career I was a primary school teacher and I built up my wedding photography portfolio during holidays.
-At the beginning of 2012, after returning from a year traveling and working in New Zealand, I was ready to dive full-time into wedding photography, and I haven’t looked back since.
-I’ve shot over 250 weddings and bring a wealth of experience to be able handle any situation.
-Scroll down to read how I approach two vitally important aspects to a wedding day: your story and you as a couple.
+At the beginning of 2012, after returning from a year traveling and working in New Zealand, I was ready to dive full-time into wedding photography.
+I’ve shot over 380 weddings since then and bring a wealth of experience to be able handle any situation.
+Read on to learn how I approach two vitally important aspects to a wedding day: your story and you as a couple.